15779235038/mypaper/jarden_center/main_code/single-multiple-source/data/readme.md

  Collaboration network of Arxiv General Relativity category (there is an edge if authors coauthored at least one paper)
  Nodes: 5242 Edges: 28980
  FromNodeId	ToNodeId

+ #  5  第4个数据集

+Directed graph (each unordered pair of nodes is saved once): CA-CondMat.txt
+Collaboration network of Arxiv Condensed Matter category (there is an edge if authors coauthored at least one paper)
+Nodes: 23133 Edges: 186936
+FromNodeId	ToNodeId